lm2912/Personal-website/src/pages/about.md

 ## After work

-When I don't work, I enjoy keeping active with running and playing basketball.
-I also love travelling.
+When I don't work, I enjoy keeping active with running, Bachata dancing and playing basketball.
+I have always loved travelling and immersing myself in different cultures.

 ## Contact me

-If you would you like to work with me, or just want to reach out to say hello, [drop me a line](mailto:luke.mccrone@imperial.ac.uk).
+If you would you like to collaborate with me, or are interested in any of my work, please [send me an email](mailto:luke.mccrone@imperial.ac.uk).

 {% include "components/contact.njk" %}